G-Research/ParquetSharp/docs/Writing.md

 Rather than working with a `ColumnWriter` directly, it's usually more convenient to create a `LogicalColumnWriter` with the `ColumnWriter.LogicalWriter<TElement>` method.
-This allows writing an array or `ReadOnlySpan` of `TElement` to the column data, where `TElement` is the .NET type corresponding to the column's logical type.
+This allows writing an array or `ReadOnlySpan` of `TElement` to the column data, where `TElement` is the .NET type corresponding to the column's logical element type.

 There is also a `ColumnWriter.LogicalWriterOverride` method, which supports writing data using a different type to the default .NET type corresponding to the column's logical type.
 For more information on how to use this,